feltonhan/feltonhan.github.io/_pages/about.md

 # 👨 Welcome
 Folks, welcome to my photo gallery.
-I am a full-time student and part-time fun-seeker.
+I am a full-time scholar and part-time fun-seeker.
 I take photos of simple moment and ordinary people.
 All rights reserved.
-Feel free to contact me for anyone you needed.

 # 逍遥游